AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 arise even under very general assumptions, which are probably

-will deal with singularities in many places in our book - the
+Therefore, we will deal with singularities in many places in our

-earliest mathematical aspects from that §3.1 (in its final
+book - first the mathematical aspects from that §3.1 (in its

 From the astrophysical point of view then in chapter 4